 I am, sir, with great respect

 This missive from Tyler confirms Julian and Breen's conclusion that 1838-O half dollars were struck early in 1839 to test a new press, but the mintage figure is only half the total reported in Tyler's other letter, which was addressed to Dr. Alexander Bache, president of Girard College in Philadelphia.
 Rufus Tyler died in the fall of 1839, a victim of the deadly yellow fever epidemic that plagued New Orleans every year.
 Even though his letter to Bache was not published until 1894, when it was found wrapped around a specimen of the 1838-O that appeared in Édouard Frossard's sale of the William Friesner Collection, he must have written the two letters within a few months of each other, if not just days or weeks.
 It is unlikely that he forgot how many coins he struck in such a short time, suggesting that there were actually two mintages of approximately 10 pieces each.
-Tyler reported on the 10 specimens that he struck himself in his letter to Patterson, but he must have known about the other mintage and included the coins from that emission in the 20-piece mintage figure he quoted to President Bache.
+Tyler reported on the 10 specimens that he struck in January in his letter to Patterson, but he must have known about another mintage when he wrote to Alexander Bache, and included the coins from that emission in the 20-piece mintage figure he quoted to him.

-The 1838-O has been avidly collected since its first appearance in the famous collection of pioneer numismatist Joseph Mickley, which was sold by Massachusetts coin dealer W. Elliot Woodward in 1867.
-That coin, described in lot 1782, realized only $2.75.
-In contrast, recent sales include the PR64 PCGS example in lot 5644 of the FUN Signature (Heritage, 1/2013), which realized $734,375.
+The 1838-O half dollar has been avidly collected since its first appearance in the famous collection of pioneer numismatist Joseph Mickley, which was sold by Massachusetts coin dealer W. Elliot Woodward in 1867.
+That coin, described in lot 1782 of the catalog, realized only $2.75.
+In contrast, recent sales include the present coin's appearance in lot 5249 of the FUN Signature (Heritage, 1/2014), which realized $763,750.

-The present coin traces its history to the collection of Robert Coulton Davis, the numismatist who wrote the first serious work on patterns in 1885 and suggested the 1838-O should be collected with the pattern series.
-It later passed through several famous collections, including those of eccentric millionaire Colonel E.H.R.
-Green and Louis Eliasberg, Sr. The coin is certainly one of the finest known examples, as none have been certified above the PR64 level by either of the leading grading services.
-The design elements exhibit razor-sharp definition throughout and the fields are deeply mirrored, under attractive shades of golden-brown and cerulean-blue toning.
-The reverse shows the mysterious die cracks through the leaves of the olive branch and the letters of the denomination that are found on all specimens seen.
-A small color spot above the drapery on the bust can serve as a pedigree marker.
-Eye appeal is terrific.
+The coin offered here traces its history to the collection of Robert Coulton Davis, the numismatist who wrote the first serious work on patterns in 1885 and suggested the 1838-O should be collected with the pattern series.
+It later passed through several famous collections, including those of eccentric millionaire "Colonel" E.H.R.
+Green and Louis Eliasberg, Sr. Accompanying the lot is an archive of 10 documents detailing the correspondence between Stack's, Eliasberg, and B.G.
+Johnson, concerning the acquisition of the coin out of "Colonel" Green's estate.
+These items make fascinating reading, giving a glimpse of the coin market at the highest level in 1942.
 The opportunity to acquire this classic early proof rarity will not recur any time soon.
 Advanced collectors should bid accordingly.

 Sales Tax information | NGC Coin Grading Guarantee | Terms and Conditions